5odead/5odead/README.md

-###  Hey everyone, I'm Anurag
+###  Hey Everyone
-Self-Taught Programmer and a Passionate Hacker!
+Im a Self-Taught Programmer and a Passionate Hacker!

 🌱 I’m currently learning JavaScript <br>
 <!--